 Mile 6!
 Boston Children’s Chorus and Catching Joy blend together to offer peace and harmony.
 Sing strong, sing together, sing joy!

 by Joy Olaes Surprenant During the rehearsal for the Boston Childrens Chorus (BCC) Finale, May 18, troche 2013, at the Strand Theater in Dorchester, MA, Catching Joy hosted an activity table to give the BCC families an opportunity to

 by Joy Olaes Surprenant At the Blue Bunny in Dedham Square, Catching Joy finds a place that feels like home.
 Several years ago, the first day that I walked into the store and met some of the people working

 Mile 4!
 One Family Music Festival raises $23,000 for One Fund Boston!
 And the joy goes round and round!

-by Joy Olaes Surprenant We sang, search we danced, generic we rocked, and we brought the house down!
-The One Family Music Festival, held May 12, 2013, at the Boston Conference and Exchange Center drew in a crowd
+by Joy Olaes Surprenant We sang, we danced, generic we rocked, and we brought the house down!
+The One Family Music Festival, held May 12, 2013, at the Boston Conference and Exchange Center drew in a crowd of

 by Joy Olaes Surprenant I saw a man standing in front of the John Kelley Statue in Newton.
 His head was hung low, and he was sobbing.
 I felt so sad for him.
 I talked to Maxwell about it